segmentio/substrata-kotlin/README.md

 ### Primitives (Pass-by-value)

 The engine supports the following primitive types natively.
-It's very similar to the `Pass-by-value` that primitives pass to/receive from the engine are only values that does not hold a reference, thus is free to use out of the js scope.
+It's very similar to the `Pass-by-value`.
+Primitives passed to/receive from the engine are values that does not hold a reference, thus is free to use out of the js scope.
 The engine also boxes/unboxes the value automatically.

 * int
 * boolean